VaibhavStClair/RiskThinking-Assignment/README.md

 # What is this project about?

-This project involves in creating a data pipeline that is used for deploying machine learning model.
+This project involves creating a data pipeline that is used for deploying machine learning model.
 It uses Spark and Python for data integration and transformations.

 The Project is divided into 4 phases: